 Seeing no signs of my personal Beelzebub, I headed to the reception, leaving my bike (still festooned with Ohmygod’s pannier) hopefully out of nose-shot.
 The receptionist informed me that all but three of the group had arrived: Brad, Angelina (which made me cringe a little thinking why they were not yet there), and Ohmygod, whose bike at least came within about ten meters of completing the 200 kilometers of the day’s total journey.

 She also alerted me to the reason for the crowd in town: the famed Czech (or was it Slovak?) film director was in town filming his latest movie.
-She was pretty over-the-moon excited about the situation, but since I had never heard of the guy and certainly did not speak his native language, I was only mildly enthused.
+She was pretty over-the-moon excited about the situation, but since I had never heard of the guy and certainly did not speak his language, I was only mildly enthused.
 Sure, it was good for the tiny town, but it could only end up making my life more difficult in some way.

 Nonetheless, after a quick shower, I decided to meander back around the corner and check out the set.
 I figured I should at least make an effort to locate Ohmygod–there was one other bar in town–and maybe the most famous actor in Slovakia (or was it the Czech Republic) would take a fancy to me and insist that I replace her romantic lead immediately.